dora4/dcache-android/docs/README.md

 3. **CRUD Operations**

    Use the `OrmDao` object to perform CRUD operations on a table.
 The `OrmDao` object can be obtained via `DaoFactory.getDao()`.
 Typically, `OrmDao` is saved as a member variable for reuse.
+If asynchronous operations are needed, please use methods with names ending in "Async".

    - **Inserting Data**